projectcontour/contour-operator/design/service-apis.md

 selectors.
 A Route is a Service APIs resource capable of servicing a request and allows a user to expose a resource (i.e. Service) by an externally-reachable URL, proxy traffic to the resource, and terminate SSL/TLS connections.

-The following example will bind the Gateway to Routes that include label "app: example":
+The following example binds the Gateway to HTTPRoutes with label "app: example":

 ```yaml
 kind: Gateway